Q: I was injured in an automobile accident. Medicare paid my medical bills for that, but now I can’t get my case settled. Why not?

 A: According to statute (written law), Medicare can recover what it pays for accident-related medical expenses from the person who caused the accident or that person’s insurance company.
 Most, if not all, private medical insurers (such as Blue Cross) and most automobile insurers that pay bills through medical payments coverage also have subrogation rights, but they are based on contract rather than statute.

-In recent years Medicare has developed new regulations that impose significant sanctions, including a $1000 per day fine for failure to honor its statutory subrogation rights.
-These regulations became effective in 2010.
-This fine could apply to you, as the Medicare recipient, your attorney and the insurance company of the at-fault party.
+Medicare has developed regulations that impose significant sanctions, including a $1000 per day fine for failure to honor its statutory subrogation rights, which could apply to you, as the Medicare recipient, your attorney and the insurance company of the at-fault party.

-While the $1000 per day civil sanctions are new to Medicare subrogation, the obligation is not.
-If yours is a substantial case where Medicare benefits may have to be paid in the future, the subrogation requirements are even more complicated because Medicare must set aside funds to satisfy its obligation.
+In a substantial case where Medicare benefits may have to be paid in the future, the subrogation requirements are even more complicated because Medicare may require you to set aside funds to satisfy its obligation.

 Q: Is it possible for Medicare to waive or reduce its subrogation rights?